English

 This strike shows enormous power of the working class.
 But workers cannot leave this in the hands of the IAM leaders, who will conspire with the Biden-Harris administration to wear down workers and force them to vote on another sellout contract.

-Workers here have formed a rank-and-file committee, so that decision making and power can be in the hands of the workers on the shop floor.
+Workers here have formed a rank-and-file committee, so that decision-making and power can be in the hands of the workers on the shop floor.
 So that Boeing workers can unite with Washington state workers, teachers, longshore workers, railroad workers, autoworkers, with Airbus workers in Europe, all who are facing the same fight.

 In the wake of Tuesday’s “debate” between Trump and Harris and the ongoing lurch to the right by both parties, White said, the Boeing strike has the potential to be the beginning of a counter-offensive by the working class against inequality, dictatorship and war.
-As White noted the struggle can only be won if rank-and-file workers control it.
+As White noted, the struggle can only be won if the rank-and-file workers control it.

 That is why a section of Boeing workers have stepped forward to form the Boeing Workers Rank-and-File Committee, to warn workers of the efforts to wear down the strike and ram through another sellout contract.
-It also made clear that the only way forward for Boeing workers is to “turn our struggle into a movement of the whole working class, who are fighting the same issues we are.”
+The committee also made clear that the only way forward for Boeing workers is to “turn our struggle into a movement of the whole working class, who are fighting for the same issues we are.”

 To contact the committee, text (406) 414-7648 or email boeingworkersrfc@gmail.com.
 Alternatively, fill out the form at the bottom of this article to be put in touch.